Recruitment Desk

 Bulk import survey responses the moment they come in, pasted straight from the results spreadsheet.
 The roster automatically ranks and flags anyone who answered a disqualifying question, so I know at a glance who's actually eligible.

-4. Outreach and Track progress
+4. Reach out and Track progress

-As I reach out, I mark each outreach and response, which the list automatically reorders to surface who still needs a nudge.
+I mark each outreach and response, which the list automatically reorders to surface who still needs a nudge.
 Once someone locks in a time, I log it in Confirmed Interview, and it instantly shows up on the Calendar.

 5. Stay organized with interview details